Essential Contract Requirements: Key Elements for Enforceability

 The Contract as a Process

-As a process, once the parties agree that they can trust each other, they will negotiate the terms of the contract, whether written or not.
-After the contract is in place, each party must carry out their individual obligations.
+Once the parties establish mutual trust, they will negotiate the terms of the contract, whether written or verbal.
+After finalizing the contract, each party must fulfill their respective obligations.
 If either party fails to do so, the opposing party can sue for breach of contract and have the contract legally enforced.

 Other Contract Law Regulations